-A Walker study suggests that user experience will overtake product and price as the key brand differentiator.
+A Walker study suggests that market blog user experience will overtake product and price as the key brand differentiator.

 User experience (UX), as the term suggests, implies the feeling that your visitors and customers experience while interacting with your brand and website.
 Nowadays, customers are getting more and more pretentious.
 As the digital environment is constantly changing, the newest UX trends are making a significant impact, hence improving the customers’ standards and expectations.

 To thrive in today’s competitive marketplace, your blog must provide an effortless and quality user experience.[bctt tweet=”Your website visitors have probably seen better and worse websites, yet the first impression you give matters.” username=”relevance”]

 Another research performed by Digital Marketing Trends confirms something that most marketers know already – an awesome customer experience is absolutely necessary for business growth.
 The study concludes the following interesting statistics:

 - 86% of customers prefer paying more for a better user experience.